tianrking/tinygo-site/content/docs/guides/tinygo-flash-errors.md

 The above error may be followed by `ioctl` errors too.

 To fix this we must make sure our user is included in the group with access to serial ports.
 On ubuntu and Debian this is the **dialout** group.
+The equivalent group on Arch Linux based distributions is **uucp**.

 First we can check if we are not already part of the `dialout` group: